 Israeli Strikes Kill 44 Palestinians in Gaza, UN Warns of Man-Made Drought

-- UNICEF spokesperson James Elder reported that only 40 percent of Gaza’s drinking water facilities remain functional and warned children will begin to die of thirst.
+- UNICEF spokesperson James Elder warned in Geneva that just 40 percent of Gaza’s drinking water facilities remain functional, causing a looming man-made drought and a 50 percent rise in child malnutrition.

 Gaza rescuers say 12 Palestinians killed by Israeli fire, including eight waiting for food